This section of PALawHelp.org has information and resources about Domestic Violence and Protection From Abuse issues in Pennsylvania.

 The Lancaster County Court Self Help Center opened in July, 2004.
 The main purpose of the Center is to provide one central location where self-represented litigants can obtain some of the information and forms that they may need to represent themselves in certain types of court actions.

-Lancaster County: Protection From Abuse in Lancaster County
+Lancaster County: Protection Order Information in Lancaster County

 Lawrence County: PFA (Protection From Abuse) Coordinator/Lawyer Referral